blburns/netmon-plugins/project/PROJECT_STATUS.md

 ## 🎯 Project Overview

 NetMon Plugins is a comprehensive collection of modern monitoring plugins, designed for contemporary systems and best practices.
-Compatible with multiple monitoring systems including Nagios, Icinga, Zabbix, Prometheus, and more.
+Compatible with multiple monitoring systems including Icinga, Prometheus, and more.

 **Key Features:**
 - **54+ Monitoring Plugins** - Complete coverage of system and network monitoring